Jcbnunez/uvm-fqr/Practicums/Pract3_stats.md

 ggsave(myplot, file = "myplot.pdf", w = 6, h = 4)
 ```
 # Simulation based power analysis
 With all the pieces in place in place, we can finally dive into the power analysis proper.
 There are many ways to do a power analysis, some are off-the-shelf methods that use paramteric assumotions.
 Those are fine.
-I prefer to use simulations (as we have been doing it) to assess power across my tests.
+Though, lets explore using simulations (as we have been doing it) to assess power across our tests.

 ```r
 power_analysis=